 Cardioversion is a procedure that uses electricity and drugs to help return your heartbeat to its normal rhythm if you have arrhythmia (irregular heartbeat).
-This information is regarding the type of cardioversion called electrical or direct-current cardioversion.
-The procedure involves electric shocks being made to the heart to re-establish a normal heart rhythm.
+There are different types of cardioversion called electrical or direct-current cardioversion.
+The procedures involve electric shocks being made to the heart to re-establish a normal heart rhythm.

 What happens during Cardioversion?

 A Cardioversion procedure usually takes five to ten minutes after you have been given a general anaesthetic.
 You will be given a short-acting general anaesthetic or heavy sedative so you will be asleep throughout the procedure.